lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 3.md

 She offers us whiskey, and I down it, while the rest of the party carefully tries to sniff it.

+They lost 3 party members during the scouting of a ruin, and decided to stop their adventuring.

 ## Loot: